 S26 counts the number of times there has been a failed password attempt.
-For example, if you entered A7S26? and the message 003 were displayed, that would mean someone had failed three times to gain access to your modem using its password security system.
+For example, if you entered ATS26? the message 003 would be displayed, meaning someone has failed three times to gain access to your modem using its password security system.